-According to the 2012 (beta 2) version of the Vegetation map of SA (Mucina & Rutherford, 2006) the site is located within an area that historically would have been covered by a vegetation type known as Swartland Shale Renosterveld (Figure 4).
-Swartland Shale Renosterveld is classified as a critically endangered vegetation type in terms of "List of ecosystems that are threatened and in need of protection" (GN 1002, December 2011), promulgated in terms of the National Environmental Management Biodiversity Act, Act 10 of 2004.
-However, the proposed dam enlargement will overlap areas that were already disturbed as a result of cultivation and associated practices.
-BGIS land use results indicates that the site is most likely transformed as a result of past and present agricultural practices.
+According to the 2018 version of the Vegetation map of SA (Mucina & Rutherford, 2006) the site is located within an area that historically would have been covered by Vanrhynsdorp Gannabosveld with Namaqualand Riviere vegetation associated with the riparian zone of the Olifants River (Figure 4).
+Both these vegetation types are classified as of "Least Threatened" in terms of "List of ecosystems that are threatened and in need of protection" (GN 1002, December 2011), promulgated in terms of the National Environmental Management Biodiversity Act, Act 10 of 2004.
+More recently the 2018 National Biodiversity Assessment (NBA) was published (Skowno et al., 2019a & Skowno et al, 2019b).
+Although the findings of the 2018 NBA it is not yet formally adopted by NEM: BA both vegetation types remain classified as "Least Threatened" in terms of the 2018 NBA.